scottmillers/Terraform/aws/tiers/catalyst8000v/README.md

 ## Schedule, costs and licensing

 - We expect the proof of concept to take 3 months.
-- The estimated costs are as follows:
-    - AWS costs: $500 per month maximum.
-We will use a AWS sandbox account.
-We will use Terraform to create the AWS infrastructure when needed, and destroy the AWS infrastructure, when not needed.
+- The infrastructure estimated costs we estimated at the largest EC2 instance sizes for the proof of concept.
+We will use a small instance.
+The costs will be less than estimated.
-    - Cisco Catalyst 8000V SD-WAN software license: $0.
-We will use the Cisco Catalyst 8000V SD-WAN trial licenses directly from Cisco.
-For production we will bring our own licenses.
+- We will Bring our Own License (BYOL) for the Cisco Catalyst 8000V SD-WAN software

+## Status Update (12/20/2023)

+- PCR has been approved
+- We have a new dedicated sandbox account funded by the project
+- I was able to [create a new EC2 instance from the Cisco 8000V Marketplace AMI](./docs/CiscoAmiAccess.md)

 ## Status Update (11/14/2023)

 - We have been informed by PCM/Rackspace:
-    - That we need will **not** be able to use Terraform to build the environment.
-We will need them to build the environment.
     - They require a PCR and a detailed cost breakdown to build the environment
 - A new PCR will have to be started.
 The time frame is at 1-2 months for approval.
 We will not be able to start until the PCR is approved.
 Therefore the project start is moved to 2023-01-01.
 - The Project will be impacted: